 Disadvantages of squirrel cage induction motor

 The main disadvantage of squirrel cage induction motor is poor speed control and low starting torque.
-However, with the variable frequency drives, this disadvantages can be overcome.
+However, with variable frequency drives, these disadvantages can be overcome.

 Squirrel cage induction motor Applications